Android Central Verdict

 Let's get to it from the start: yes, the Galaxy S20 Ultra is massive.
 I spent several paragraphs discussing its size in my initial hands-on writeup.
 But this isn't at all to complain about the size of the phone, because there's no need to — if it's too big for you, you can simply buy a Galaxy S20 or S20+.
 This is more of a word of caution: don't just buy the S20 Ultra for its larger battery and improved cameras thinking that it's roughly the same size as the S20+, because it isn't.

-The S20 Ultra is the biggest and heaviest phone you'll find this side of the ASUS ROG Phone II, and that's not good company when it comes to ergonomics.
+The S20 Ultra is the biggest and heaviest phone you'll find this side of the ASUS ROG Phone 5, and that's not good company when it comes to ergonomics.
 It's about 18% heavier than the S20+, and the weight combined with its considerable height and width can make it unwieldy.
 I mostly managed it fine, but I also have large hands — many people may have to two-hand this one or use some sort of a PopSocket or phone ring.
 Moving on.

-I would say that Samsung's design is a bit old and lacking new ideas, but the fact that the Galaxy Fold and Galaxy Z Flip exist to fight that notion.
+I would say that Samsung's design is a bit old and lacking new ideas, but the Galaxy Fold and Galaxy Z Flip exist to fight that notion.
 Samsung can do new and interesting things with hardware, but it doesn't have to deploy it in its Galaxy S lineup — it's far better off making iterative improvements and refining what's already been incredibly successful for several years.

 And that's what we have here.
 Viewed from the front or sides, there's nothing new or visually interesting.
 If it weren't for the massive camera protrusion on the back you wouldn't be able to tell which of the last five generations of Galaxy S this phone belongs to.
 It's the typical big panes of glass — now Corning's latest Gorilla Glass 6 — with a solid metal frame between.
 The glass has Samsung's usual tight curves on both sides, though it's more pronounced on the back.

 The front glass doesn't actually curve as dramatically as with previous devices, though the effect of providing an "infinity" edge is the same because it has shrunk the screen bezels even further.
-And I appreciate it, because it makes Android 10's side gestures easier to use.
+And I appreciate it, because it makes Android's side gestures easier to use.
 Add to that the new single front-facing camera cutout that's centered, and there are even fewer visual interruptions to enjoying this screen.

 Just because this isn't particularly exciting design doesn't mean the execution isn't great.
 Samsung's fit and finish is top-notch, the materials all come together perfectly and it feels solid — more so in the S20 Ultra than the other models considering its size.
 Assuming the phone isn't too heavy for you, the heft translates well to a feeling of quality.